mbalabanov/CF-CR12-MarinBalabanov/README.md

 - __search.php__ and __404.php:__ These two administrative pages have a similar design to _single.php_.
 The search page uses includes _template-parts/content-search.php_
 - __/template-parts__, __/inc__ and __/js:__ These directories include the PHP components that are included on other pages.
 The _/js_ directory provides the functionality for the naviation.
 - __/sass:__ This directory contains all the original SASS files from the underscore.me theme.
 They were compiled into _style.css_.
 The additional styles in this theme are defined in _styles-custom.css_.
+- __UNDERSCORES-README.md:__ This is the original readme file provided by underscore.me.